arnoldkoss/rock-paper-scissors/README.md

 - I unzipped the file and tested each link page to make sure it opened correctly on my browser.

 ![Local deployment screenshot](documentation/localDployment.png)

+## Credits

+- Code used
+  - Drawing inspiration from browsing the internet, I discovered an effective method for implementing a timer within the display result function.
+- Content
+  - The icons in the game were taken from Flaticon.

+## Acknowledgments

+I want to thank my mentors Rory and Luke for his great guidance and support and to the slack colleagues for the help I got.